-The most recent work in this exhibition is Chinati Thirteener, which was designed by Andre for the courtyard of Chinati’s temporary gallery.
+Chinati Thirteener was designed by Carl Andre for the courtyard of Chinati’s temporary gallery.
 It consists of 13 strips of hot-rolled steel plates, each 12 x 36 inches, laid out in equal distances on a surface of gravel.
 These lines mark the rectangular area in loose relation to the vertical posts running along the porch.
 An interesting aspect is the alteration of smooth steel surfaces and rough gravel; the distinction between them will only be enhanced over time, as the steel plates will entirely rust and then show an even greater contrast to the pebbles.
 The piece was first installed at Chinati in 2010.